Required for all high-accuracy measurements: improve data availability and reduce zero offset errors

 - at high heating has no additional zero-offsets

-- consumes low power because the heat is recirculated; 2 W consumption is normal
+- consumes low power because the heat is recirculated inside the instrument only; 2 W power consumption is normal

 - requires replacement of the ventilator after > 5 years

-- does not reduce the pyranometer cleaning interval (reference ISO, WMO, BSRN see below)
+- does not reduce the pyranometer cleaning and inspection interval (reference ISO, WMO, BSRN see below)